-The dissertation should be of not fewer than 5,000 and not more than 7,000 words on a musical subject of the candidate's choice, which falls wholly or substantially outside the subject or subjects chosen by the candidate for any other paper.
-The range of subjects chosen is extraordinarily diverse, and each student's progress is supported primarily by means of supervisions.
-The Faculty, however, provides two introductory lectures.
-The first lecture takes place at the end of the Easter Term of the academic year preceding that of the dissertation writing, and concerns the choice and definition of a topic.
-The second lecture takes place in the Michaelmas Term of the dissertation year, and concerns the process of writing and editing.
-There will be an opportunity towards the end of the Easter lecture to discuss your choice of topic (or, if you have not yet made one, the possibilities you have in mind) with the Course Leader.
+The dissertation should be of not fewer than 5,000 and not more than 7,000 words on a musical subject of the candidate's choice, which falls wholly or substantially outside the subjects chosen by the candidate for any other paper.
+The range of subjects chosen is extraordinarily diverse, and each student's progress is supported primarily by means of supervision.
+The Faculty provides two introductory lectures.
+The first lecture takes place at the end of Easter Term of the academic year preceding that of the dissertation writing, and concerns the choice and definition of a topic.
+The second lecture takes place in Michaelmas Term of the dissertation year, and concerns the process of writing and editing.
+There will be an opportunity towards the end of the Easter lecture to discuss your choice of topic with the Course Leader.